Trump facing devastating debt load? Experts say not so fast

 Trump defaulted on bonds that the bank helped sell to investors to finance his casinos in Atlantic City, New Jersey, and a bank loan for his Chicago hotel and condo tower, and yet the bank has continued to lend to him.

-But several other real estate experts aren't so sure Deutsche Bank may be willing to lend Trump any more.
+But several other real estate experts aren't so sure Deutsche Bank may be willing to help Trump much any more.

 The bank has been subject to money laundering and tax evasion investigations in Germany and the U.S., and last year settled with the U.S. stock market regulators for allegedly violating the Foreign Corrupt Practices Act by hiring relatives of government officials in Asia and Russia to drum up business for its investment banking division.
-In addition, its U.S. division has failed a few annual “stress tests” administered by the Federal Reserve in recent years, hampering its ability to lend.
+In addition, its U.S. division had failed a few annual “stress tests” administered by the Federal Reserve in recent years, hampering its ability to lend for a while.

 Deutsche Bank declined to comment.